lucasteles/Backdash/docfx/docs/developer_guide.md

 - [Monogame SpaceWar](https://github.com/lucasteles/Backdash/tree/master/samples/SpaceWar)
 - [Monogame SpaceWar with Lobby over internet](https://github.com/lucasteles/Backdash/tree/master/samples/SpaceWar.Lobby)

-See the `.cmd`/`.sh` files in the `scripts` directory for examples on how to start 2, 3, and 4 player games.
+See the `.cmd`/`.sh` files in the `scripts` directory for examples on how to start 2, 3, and 4-player games.